OpenDSA/OpenDSA/RST/en/Glossary.rst

       Harmonic Series, and is written :math:`{\cal H}_n`.
       This sum has a value between :math:`\log_e n` and :math:`\log_e n + 1`.

+   hash function
+      In a :term:`hash system`, the function that converts a key to an index in the :term:`hash table`.
+      The hope is that this position in the hash table contains the record that matches the key value.

+   hash system
+      The implementation for search based on hash lookup in a :term:`hash table`.

+   hash table
+      The data structure (usually an array) that stores data records for lookup using :term:`hashing`.

+   hashing
+      A search method that uses a :term:`hash function` to convert a key into an index within a :term:`hash table`.
+      In a properly implemented :term:`hash system`, that index in the table will have high probability of containing the record that matches the key value.
+      Sometimes, the hash function will return an index that does not store the desired key, due to a process called :term:`collision`.
+      In that case, the desired record is found through a process known as :term:`collision resolution`.

    head
       The beginning of a :term:`list`.